 Every hide used on Heal's leather furniture has a unique grain and character of its own.
 We go to great lengths to select only hides of the highest quality but some marking is inevitable and should be accepted as part of the individual appearance of this type of furniture.

-Growth marks, bites, warble fly marks, scars and creases are common on leather furniture and it is precisely these marks, that distinguish 'real' leather from man-made substitutes.
-None of these characteristics has a weakening effect on the hide.
+Subtle marks and creases are common on leather furniture and it is precisely these marks that distinguish 'real' leather from man-made substitutes.
+None of these characteristics have a weakening effect on the hide.
 The marks signify that this is a natural product and it would be impossible to obscure them all from view without coating the surface with a thick layer of paint, which would destroy the beauty and softness of the material.